marcuskrafthamburg/nf-ds-onl-eng-250825-salt-pepper-daily-review-Internal/protocols/day_27_protocol.md

 **Use cases:**
 - email spam detection, sentiment analysis (sad/not sad), medical diagnosis, survive-die, admitted-rejected...
 - can be extended to **multi-class classification**
-- useful for categorical variables?
+- useful for categorical variables

 **🚧 Limitations**
 - avoid for non-linear / complex boundaries